cb-ci/ci-hahs/README.md

 * Inside the `script` directory you ll find some helper scripts, see the README files and resources there
 * Inside the `test` directory you ll find some test Pipelines and test scripts for HA/HS.
 Some of them are in development state

 # Get started

+## Required tools referenced in the scripts
+*
+* aws-cli
+* jq
+* yq
+* kubectl
+* curl

+## Note:

+The availability zone `us-east-1a` is references in the scripts.
+If you are on another one, please replace it.
+TODO: replace AT with an variable

 ## Option 1: Upgrade Controller from EBS to EFS using a EBS Snapshot volume